Related ToolsLuma Dream MachineRunwayKling

 This hybrid approach costs more ($30-50/mo depending on usage), but it plays to each tool’s strengths.

-My Recommendation by Experience Level
+Recommendation by Experience Level

 Beginners: Start with Runway’s free 125 credits.
 The more consistent results will help you learn what makes good prompts without fighting the tool’s inconsistency.
+Our text to video tools guide covers prompt patterns that work across most models.

 Professional creators: Runway Pro ($35) is likely enough.
 Add Luma Standard ($29.99) if you need the speed advantage for high-volume ideation.